 Descend upon the land, reducing both good and evil to ash!

-The diagram of power under Caster’s feet coalesced and disappeared in a blast of light, and immediately after the ground between Caster and the two targeted teens broke open as a figure twenty feet tall and formed out of interwoven briars made itself known.
+The diagram of power under Caster’s feet coalesced and disappeared in a blast of light, and immediately after the ground between Caster and the two targeted teens broke open as a figure seven meters tall and formed out of interwoven briars made itself known.
 It stood tall, towering above all else and flexed it’s chest which was nothing but an empty cage to hold its intended sacrifice.

 Olga Marie was shouting something behind them, but as the wicker giant flexed all sound other than its own ignition was cut out.
 The loud snap and crackle as the tinder dry vines caught alight.
 The whoosh of air being displaced to feed the instant bonfire that was its body.
 The hollow body of the beast made the fire and wind passing through it sound like low growls with an underlying cacophony of high pitched howls of torment.

-“Senpai,” shouted mash in surprise, and panic.
+“Senpai,” shouted Mash in surprise, and panic.